rikkijprince/rikkijprince.github.io/start.md

 <div class="how-it-works">
     <p>
-    You speak with an expert AI trained as an English tutor for 15 minutes every day.
+    You speak with an expert AI trained as an English tutor for 15 minutes every day.\n
-    @
+    @\n
-    Your AI tutor analyzes your language and gives you a daily report on your progress.
+    Your AI tutor analyzes your language and gives you a daily report on your progress.\n
-    @
+    @\n
-    Negotiations, sales pitches and job interviews: it gives you the extra practice you need.
+    Negotiations, sales pitches and job interviews: it gives you the extra practice you need.\n
-    @
+    @\n
-    Once a week you will have an online session of 40 minutes with a native English speaker.
+    Once a week you will have an online session of 40 minutes with a native English speaker.\n
     </p>

 </div>